Taoist sexual practices: Women

 For Taoists, sex was not just about pleasing a man.
 The woman also had to be stimulated and pleased in order to benefit from the act of sex.
-Sunü, female advisor to the Yellow Emperor Huangdi, noted ten important indications of female satisfaction.
+Sunü, female advisor to the Yellow Emperor Huangdi (黃帝 (黄帝, Huángdì)), noted ten important indications of female satisfaction.
 If sex were performed in this manner, the woman would create more jing, and the man could more easily absorb the jing to increase his own qi.

 According to Jolan Chang, in early Chinese history, women played a significant role in the Tao of loving, and that the degeneration into subordinate roles came much later in Chinese history.
 Women were also given a prominent place in the Ishinpō, with the tutor being a woman.
 One of the reasons women had a great deal of strength in the act of sex was that they walked away undiminished from the act.
 The woman had the power to bring forth life, and did not have to worry about ejaculation or refractory period.
 To quote Laozi from the Tao Te Ching: "The Spirit of the Valley is inexhaustible...
 Draw on it as you will, it never run dry."

 Many of the ancient texts were dedicated explanations of how a man could use sex to extend his own life, but his life was extended only through the absorption of the woman's vital energies (jing and qi).
 Some Taoists came to call the act of sex "the battle of stealing and strengthening".
 These sexual methods could be correlated with Taoist military methods.
 Instead of storming the gates, the battle was a series of feints and maneuvers that would sap the enemy's resistance.
 Fang described this battle as "the ideal was for a man to 'defeat' the 'enemy' in the sexual 'battle' by keeping himself under complete control so as not to emit semen, while at the same time exciting the woman until she reached orgasm and shed her Yin essence, which was then absorbed by the man."

 Jolan Chang points out that it was after the Tang dynasty (AD 618–906) that "the Tao of Loving" was "steadily corrupted", and that it was these later corruptions that reflected battle imagery and elements of a "vampire" mindset.
 Other research into early Taoism found more harmonious attitudes of yin-yang communion.